spookylukey/django-paypal/README.md

 * Scattered throughout the code are triple hash ### ToDo comments with little actionable items.

-* PayPal payments pro is in the works.

 * IPN created should probably emit signals so that other objects can update themselves on the correct conditions.

 * TESTS.
 Yah, this needs some test scripts bad...